wp-insider/simple-membership/simple-membership/readme.txt

 = 3.7.5.1 =
 - Fixed a minor bug with the new email activation feature.
-- Cahnged Stripe plan name to use the nickname.
+- Changed Stripe plan name to use the nickname.

 = 3.7.5 =
 - Added a new feature to enable email activation/confirmation.
 Useful if you want to enable this for your free membership level.